Mark E. Smith

-Mark Edward Smith (5 March 1957 – 24 January 2018) was an English singer, who was the lead singer, lyricist and only constant member of the post-punk group the Fall.
-Smith formed the band after attending the June 1976 Sex Pistols gig at the Lesser Free Trade Hall in Manchester and was its leader until his death.
-During their 42-year existence, the Fall's line-up included some sixty musicians, with whom Smith released 31 studio albums and numerous singles and EPs.
+Mark Edward Smith (5 March 1957 – 24 January 2018) was an English singer-songwriter best known as the lead vocalist, lyricist and only constant member of the post-punk group the Fall.
+Smith formed the band after attending the Sex Pistols' 20 July 1976 gig at the Lesser Free Trade Hall in Manchester and was its leader until his death.
+During their 42-year existence, the Fall's line-up included some sixty musicians, with whom Smith released 32 studio albums and numerous singles and EPs.

 Smith had a difficult and complex personality and was a long-term alcoholic.
 He was known for his biting and targeted wit, evident in interviews, for which he was much in demand by music journalists throughout his career.
 He was suspicious of the trappings of fame and largely avoided socialising with people associated with the music scene, including other Fall members.
-The dark and sardonic aspect of his personality often appears in his lyrics; he especially derided music industry people.
+The dark and sardonic aspect of his personality often appears in his lyrics; he particularly derided music industry people.
 Smith's approach to music was unconventional and he did not have high regard for musicianship, stating that "rock & roll isn't even music really.
-It's a mistreating of instruments to get feelings over".
+It's a mistreating of instruments to get feelings over."

 The Fall are regarded as one of the most important and influential post-punk bands of the 1980s, 1990s, and 2000s.
-Although Smith was difficult to work with, he was revered by fans and critics, and on his death was described as a "strange kind of antimatter national treasure".
+Although Smith was difficult to work with, he was revered by fans and critics, and was described as a "strange kind of antimatter national treasure."

 Life and career

 Early life

 Smith was born to working-class parents Irene (née Brownhill) and Jack Smith, in Broughton, Salford, the eldest of four siblings.
 He had three sisters: Suzanne (who later painted the front sleeve for the 1980 Fall album Grotesque (After the Gramme)), Caroline, and Barbara.
-His grandfather, James Brownhill, had been involved at the Dunkirk evacuation and fought in France during the Second World War.
+His grandfather, James Brownhill, had fought in France during the Second World War and was involved at the Dunkirk evacuation.
 Jack was too young to have fought in the war, but joined the army as soon as he was old enough.
 Smith's parents had moved to nearby Sedgley Park, Prestwich after their marriage in 1955.
 Smith's father died suddenly in 1989 of a heart attack.

-According to Simon Ford, Smith did not become interested in music until he was about 14, when his father "allowed a record player into the house".
-The first single he bought was Paranoid by Black Sabbath, and his first gig was the Groundhogs at Manchester's Free Trade Hall.
-He attended Sedgley Park Primary School, and later Stand Grammar School for Boys before quitting aged 16.
+According to Simon Ford, Smith did not become interested in music until he was about 14, when his father "allowed a record player into the house."
+The first single he bought was "Paranoid" by Black Sabbath, and his first gig was the Groundhogs at Manchester's Free Trade Hall.
+He attended Sedgley Park Primary School, and later Stand Grammar School for Boys before leaving aged 16.
 That year, he left home and moved in with his girlfriend and future Fall keyboardist, Una Baines, later of the Blue Orchids.
 He subsequently took an evening class in A-level Literature.
 His first job was in a meat factory before he became a shipping clerk on Salford docks.